poboisvert/ReactRabbitMQ/README.md

 ![Diagram](Diagram.drawio.svg)

 ## Flow & Events

+Below is the breakdown of events under each service.

 - Products Service: Use by the front end to aggregate the product informations
     - Events:
         - product_created